letmaik/gwt-phantomjs-junit-runstyle/README.md

   be used for testing, as it is [hardcoded](https://github.com/gwt-maven-plugin/gwt-maven-plugin/blob/master/src/main/java/org/codehaus/mojo/gwt/shell/TestMojo.java#L298) for the built-in JUnit run styles supported in GWT.
-- Only production mode tests are supported, as PhantomJS doesn't support plugins.
+- Only production mode testing is supported, as PhantomJS doesn't support plugins.